 The 1998 Stock Plan (the 1998 Plan), as amended, provides for the granting to employees (including officers and employee directors) of incentive stock options and for the granting to employees (including officers and employee directors) and consultants of nonstatutory stock options, stock purchase rights (SPRs), restricted stock, restricted stock units, performance shares, performance units and stock appreciation rights.
 The exercise price of incentive stock options and stock appreciation rights granted under the 1998 Plan must be at least equal to the fair market value of the shares at the time of grant.
 With respect to any recipient who owns stock possessing more than 10% of the voting power of our outstanding capital stock, the exercise price of any option or SPR granted must be at least equal to 110% of the fair market value at the time of grant.
 Options granted under the 1998 Plan are exercisable at such times and under such conditions as determined by the Administrator; generally over a four year period.
-The maximum term of incentive stock options granted to any recipient must not exceed ten years; provided, however, that the maximum term of an incentive stock option granted to any recipient possessing more than 10% of the voting power of the Company's outstanding capital stock must not exceed five years.
+The maximum term of incentive stock option granted to any recipient must not exceed ten years; provided, however, that the maximum term of an incentive stock option granted to any recipient possessing more than 10% of the voting power of the Xoting power of the Company's outstanding capital stock must not exceed five years.
 In the case of SPRs, unless the Administrator determines otherwise, the Company has a repurchase option exercisable upon the voluntary or involuntary termination of the purchaser's employment with the Company for any reason (including death or disability).
 Such repurchase option lapses at a rate determined by the Administrator.
 The purchase price for shares repurchased by the Company is the original price paid by the purchaser.
 In June of 2006, this plan was amended to shorten the contractual life of all option grants made after June 2006 to a seven year term.
 As of January 1, 2011 and January 2, 2010, no shares were subject to repurchase.
-The form of consideration for exercising an option or stock purch
+The form of consideration for exercising an option or stock purchase right, including the method of payment, is determined by the Administrator.
+The 1998 Plan expired in February 2008.